Emtrixx/RecipeApp/README.md

 - Add products to your list manually or by scanning barcodes using Google's ML Kit.

 ### Usage:
-- You will need a chatGPT api key to use the application.
+- You will need a chatGPT API key to use the application.